 Have a look at the following paragraphs in the three different citation styles.
-The student's own ideas are shown in purple, the borrowed ideas are in highlighted in orange, and the citations are highlighted in yellow.
-The first two citations follow the borrowed idea, while the third citation uses the author's information in an introductory phrase.
+The student's own ideas are shown in purple, the borrowed ideas are in green, and the citations are in red.
+The first two citations follow the borrowed idea, while the third citation uses the author information in an introductory phrase.